dibaltic/koeleria/README.md

 - My first ergo keyboard was an MX Sweep, and then shortly after a wireless Choc Sweep.
 I wanted my thumbs less tucked, to use my pinky less, and reach less with my index finger.
 I also wanted to have the option for a display.

-- My goal was to make keyboard to be low profile as I could.
+- My goal was to make keyboard to be as low profile as I could.
 The case adds 1mm in height to the PCB.
 There is a total of 1.5mm added height with the specified silicone feet installed on the case.

 - In the majority of the photos I am using [KLP Lamé](https://github.com/braindefender/KLP-Lame-Keycaps) keycaps with LSDA profile thumbs, but the case was designed around clearing normal keycaps as you can see in the photos of the unibody case with a full set LSDA keycaps installed.